Printed copies of Elements of Data Science are available now, with a full color interior, from Lulu.com.

 Estimate SE CI90

-First, let’s read the 2019 data, which I have stored in an HDF file.
+First, let’s read the 2021 data, which I have stored in an HDF file.
+Instructions for downloading it are in the notebook for this chapter.

 import pandas as pd